 “We stopped doing the weekly sync and now we’re back to resentment.”

 Abandoning the sync is incredibly common.
-The meeting feels productive when the schedule is chaotic, but once things settle down, couples often drop it as overhead.
+The meeting feels productive when the schedule is chaotic.
+Once things settle down, couples often drop it as overhead.
 Then resentment builds again because expectations become implicit.
-Research confirms that couples who discontinue structured communication during stable periods often experience a resurgence of work-family conflict when demands increase again [5].

 Fix: Do the sync monthly instead of weekly once your schedule stabilizes.
-That’s sustainable.
-If you wait until you need it again, you’ve already lost weeks to bad assumptions.
+That is sustainable.
+If you wait until you need it again, you have already lost weeks to bad assumptions.

 “The career-priority system makes the non-priority partner feel like their career doesn’t matter.”

-Feelings of career devaluation usually happen when the priority rotation isn’t actually rotating.
-One partner gets priority two quarters in a row, or their priorities always happen to be in high-demand months.
+Feelings of career devaluation usually happen when the priority rotation is not actually rotating.
+One partner gets priority two quarters in a row, or their priorities always happen to land in high-demand months.

-Fix: Audit the rotation.
-Is it actually fair?
-If it’s not, realign it.
-If it is fair but doesn’t feel that way, you have a different problem – one partner’s career might genuinely be more important to one or both of you.
-You need to have that conversation honestly rather than pretend the rotation solves it.
-If you’re experiencing work-life guilt about the imbalance, that’s a signal worth examining.
+Fix: Audit the rotation honestly.
+If it is not actually fair, realign it.
+If it is fair but still does not feel that way, you have a different problem: one partner’s career might genuinely be more important to one or both of you, and that conversation deserves a direct answer rather than a pretended-equal rotation.
+If you are experiencing work-life guilt about the imbalance, that is a signal worth examining.

 “My partner breaks the boundaries constantly, and when I mention it, they say I’m being controlling.”